hooh-hooah/AI_Tips/mods/Hairs.md

 you need to build two assetbundles

-- hair asset bundle
+- hair asset bundle (name.unity3d)
-- hair "texture" asset bundle
+- hair "texture" asset bundle (name_tex.unity3d)

-### Change shaders
+### Change shaders and assign materials

 We don't have hair shader replica atm, so we need to replace the shader to make it work nicely in game.
 I have example material .unity3d file in here (Click?)

+Follow this step.

+1. Open Hair Asset Bundle, Hair Texture Asset Bundle, Material Asset Bundle

+2. Switch to texture asset bundle and Click all Textures.

+3. Switch to material asset bundle and mark for copy 'hairmat'

+4. Switch to Hair Asset Bundle and paste hairmat

+5. change mesh material to hairmat

+6. change material texture

 ### Add to List